edizeqiri/SQLite-Reducer/README.md

 ```bash
 reducer --query [File with query to be reduced] --test [Test Script to approve reduction]
 ```
-The result of the reduction will be printed as a WARN log and saved to the file in `TEST_CASE_LOCATION`
+The result of the reduction will be printed as a WARN log and saved to the file in `TEST_CASE_LOCATION`.

+If the env `QUICK_RUN` is set, then the bruteforce will not reduce and it will go 100x quicker.

-## Important
+## Test Script

 > If you use your own test script then this is not important for you.